 Pietro Rea

 December 28, 2025

 Part one has my 2023 recommendations.
 In 2025, I did more business travel than any other year, traveling to more locations and going to Meadow’s NYC office more times than in any previous year.
-It was time to update my NOVA <-> NYC travel recommendations.
+I still agree with everything I wrote in 2023, so this update is mostly additive.

 My main 2025 update is this: on the Northeast Regional you can grab a full-size table in the cafe car and stay there for the whole train ride.
-I’ve had my most productive 4-5 hour train rides that way.
-This doesn’t work in every train, like a recent Vermonter I was on.
-A train attendant once explained to me that if the train has a “full” cafe car, meaning there’s a seating section on both sides of it, you can sit down and stay as long as you’d like.
+I’ve had my most productive train rides this way.
+This doesn’t work on every train, like on a recent Vermonter I was on.
+A train attendant once explained that if the train has a full cafe car, meaning there’s a seating section on both sides of it, you can sit down and stay as long as you’d like.
 That’s not the case if there’s only one seating area.
 It’s worth getting to Union Station early so you can be one of the first to board, maximizing your chances of grabbing a table.
 I’ve even boarded south of Union Station just to guarantee the table.
-Having that full-sized table is better than business class or even first class.
+Having that full-sized table is the best way to travel to New York, even better than business or first class on Amtrak.

-You should also try to make use of the Amtrak lounge in Moynihan Train Hall.
-I get a couple of lounge passes a year with Amtrak Guest Rewards.
+You should also try the Amtrak lounge in Moynihan Train Hall.
+I get a couple of lounge passes a year with Amtrak Guest Rewards but you can also purchase them individually.
 You can bring 2 guests with you.
-I’ve used it to great success with co-workers and family.
+I’ve had great success bringing co-workers and family to the lounge to have dinner and wait for the train.
 Moynihan also has above-average food options in the food hall.
-I would much rather choose eating there over Union Station.
+If given the choice, I’d rather eat there than in Union Station.

+Pietro Rea